nxp-mcuxpresso/mcuxsdk-doc/boards/frdmmcxw72/releaseNote/topics/known_issue_other_limitations.md

 # Other limitations

+-   Documentation may not be fully updated to refer to MCX W72 devices.
+-   Low Power configurations are not supported for Bluetooth LE Reference Design and IEEE 802.15.4, \(Zigbee/Thread\) stacks in this release.
 -   The following Connectivity Framework configurations are Experimental and not recommended for mass production:

     -   Power down on application power domain.